rgilks/royal-game-of-ur-cli/README.md

 This project implements several AI strategies for playing the Royal Game of Ur:

-1. **Minimax**: A powerful algorithm that looks ahead several moves, considering both its own opportunities and the opponent's potential responses.
+1. **Minimax**: Looks ahead several moves, considering both its own opportunities and the opponent's potential responses.
-2. **Monte Carlo Tree Search (MCTS)**: A probabilistic algorithm that balances exploration and exploitation to find optimal moves.
+2. **Monte Carlo Tree Search (MCTS)**: A probabilistic algorithm that balances exploration and exploitation to find optimal moves. (in development)
 3. **Random**: Chooses moves randomly.
 4. **First-in-list**: Always chooses the first available move.
 5. **Strategic**: Uses a simple heuristic to prioritize moves.